alizamithwani/Grocery-Prices/README.md

 ## Overview

 This repo contains the code and data associated with the Grocery Price Study.
-It was created by Arav Sri Agarwal, Talia Fabregas, Lexi Knight, Aliza Mithwani, Fatimah Yunusa.
+It was created by Arav Sri Agarwal, Talia Fabregas, Lexi Knight, Aliza Mithwani, Fatimah Yunusa, and Heyucheng Zhang.

 ## File Structure